 - When to report symptoms to your doctor or go to the emergency department

 - Signs and symptoms to be concerned about

 - Name, purpose, dose and side effects of medications

-- Ways to prevent worsening of your COPD
+- Ways to prevent illness from getting worse

 - How to exercise safely and conserve energy

 - Importance of early symptom control to prevent hospitalization